Finding a Top Financial Advisor Firm in Hunt Valley, Maryland

 Verdence manages portfolios with asset allocations based on the client’s personal factors.
 These include investment goals, risk tolerance, time horizon and more.
 The firm currently allocates client assets across mutual funds, individual stocks and bonds, as it deems appropriate based on client profiles and variously sourced, investment research.

-Headquartered in Hunt Valley, The Financial Consulate (TFC) also has a branch office in Gettysburg, Pennsylvania.
-With nearly $415.5 million in assets under management, the firm serves a variety of clients including individuals, high-net-worth individuals, corporate pension and profit-sharing plans, Taft-Hartley plans, charitable institutions, foundations, endowments, municipalities and more.
+Financial Consulate, the No. 3 firm on our list, also has a branch office in Gettysburg, Pennsylvania.
+The firm serves a variety of clients including individuals, high-net-worth individuals, pension and profit-sharing plans, charitable institutions and businesses.

-Account minimums for asset-management services depend on the type of portfolio program you enroll in and its features.
-But they typically range from $5,000 to $50,000.
-TFC has far more clients who are non-high-net-worth than those who are.
-Offering wealth planning and investment management services, the firm can advise on such areas as:
+Account minimums for asset-management services depend on the type of portfolio program you enroll in, ranging from $5,000 to $50,000.
+Financial Consulate has far more clients who do not have a high net worth than those who do.

 - Estate planning